melezhik/Sparrow6/documentation/development.md

 * `task_dir()` - task directory relative to `root_dir()`

-* `config()` - task configuration object.
+* `config()` - task configuration object

-* `os()` - mnemonic name of underlying operation system.
+* `os()` - mnemonic name of underlying operation system

-Python, Bash specific:
+Function usage specific for Bash and Python:

-- You need to use `from sparrow6lib import *` in Python to import helpers functions.
+- You need to use `from sparrow6lib import *` in Python to import helpers functions

-- In Bash these functions are represented by variables, e.g. $root_dir, $os, so on.
+- In Bash these functions are represented by variables, e.g. $root_dir, $os, so on

 # Recognizable OS list